 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.com.au/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed.

 baby spinach leaves

 Preheat the oven to 220°C/200°C fan-forced.
 Lightly score the lamb fat in a 1cm criss-cross pattern.
-Place the lamb, fat-side down, in a medium frying pan (no need for oil!).
-Place the pan over a medium heat and cook undisturbed until golden, 10-12 minutes.
-Increase the heat to high and sear the lamb rump on all sides for 30 seconds.
+Place the lamb rump, fat-side down, in a medium frying pan (no need for oil!).
+Place the pan over a medium heat and cook, undisturbed, until golden, 10-12 minutes.
+Increase the heat to high and sear the lamb on all sides for 30 seconds.
 TIP: Starting the lamb in a cold pan helps the fat melt without burning.

-While the lamb is roasting, clean the frying pan.
+While the lamb is roasting, wash the frying pan.
 Return to a medium-high heat with a drizzle of olive oil and the pearl couscous.
 Toast, stirring occasionally, until golden, 1-2 minutes.
-Add the currants, water and a pinch of salt.
+Add the water, currants and a pinch of salt.
 Reduce the heat to medium and simmer, stirring occasionally, until the couscous is tender and the water has been absorbed, 10-12 minutes.
 Transfer to a large bowl.

 Zest the lemon (see ingredients list) to get a pinch.
 Roughly chop the baby spinach leaves.
 Wipe out the frying pan, return to a medium-high heat and add the butter.
 Cook until melted and browned slightly, 1-2 minutes.
 Add the cauliflower, drained capers, lemon zest and the remaining parsley and toss to coat.
 Add the cauliflower mixture, baby spinach and a squeeze of lemon juice to the pearl couscous.
 Toss to coat and season to taste with salt and pepper.